Traditional Liubao

 Nectar and prune notes;

 This Traditional Liubao hails from Buyi Village in Liubao Town, harvested in early March under exceptional weather conditions that enriched its flavors.
-Crafted using time-honored methods, the tea presents a nectar-like aroma with prune undertones.
+Crafted using traditional methods, the tea presents a nectar-like aroma with prune undertones.
 On the palate, it's notably fresh and sweet, boasting a smooth texture and a refreshing aftertaste.

 Net Weight: 30 g/1 oz